brainpy/BrainPy/docs/index.rst

 BrainPy documentation
 =====================

-``BrainPy`` is a lightweight framework based on the latest Just-In-Time (JIT) compilers.
-The goal of ``BrainPy`` is to provide a unified simulation and analysis framework for neuronal dynamics with the feature of high flexibility and efficiency.
+``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.

 Comprehensive examples of BrainPy please see `BrainPy-Models <https://brainpy-models.readthedocs.io/en/latest/>`_.